IshaA1310/TechSquare/techsquare-web/web/starting2.md

 app.jsx 👈 provider this store
 create slices (multiple slices) 👉 UserSlice createSlice({});
 Add redux devtools in your chrome browser
-Login & see your data is coming proprly or not
+Login & see your data is coming properly or not
 Navbar should update after login

 After Login then, navigate to feed page 🛞 /login -> / {feed}